 2. Understand your limits

 We mentioned before that your eligible deposits are covered for a maximum of $100,000 for each insured category.
 This $100,000 includes principal and interest.

-There are actually seven categories that are each eligible for up to $100,000 in coverage.
+There are actually nine categories that are each eligible for up to $100,000 in coverage.
 They are:

 - Deposits held in trust